prasadnarwadkar/AutotaskWebAPI/docs/index.md

 ```

 Updating a ticket note is similar.
 TicketNote `id` is the only additional parameter.
+Instead of `POST`, use `PUT`.

 ```